Wesley Fofana: Chelsea complete signing of Leicester's French defender in £75m deal

-Wesley Fofana moves to Chelsea in a deal worth £70m plus £5m in add-ons; Chelsea had three previous bids for the Leicester defender rejected by the Foxes; the defender is the Blues' seventh signing of the summer transfer window
+Wesley Fofana moves to Chelsea in a deal worth £70m plus £5m in add-ons; Chelsea had three previous bids for the defender rejected by Leicester; the Frenchman is the Blues' seventh signing of the summer transfer window

-Chelsea have completed the signing of Leicester centre-back Wesley Fofana in a deal worth up to £75m.
+Chelsea have completed the signing of centre-back Wesley Fofana from Leicester in a deal worth up to £75m.

 Leicester and Chelsea agreed a fee for Fofana on Saturday, with the defender flying to the USA on Monday for his medical.